• Home

 1 John 1:1

 Gnosticism was one of those counterfeits.
 It was growing in popularity in the early church.
-One of the teachings of a Gnosticism is that Jesus didn't really exist as a man.
+One of the teachings of Gnosticism is that Jesus didn't physically exist as a man.
 Because they taught anything physical, anything of the flesh, anything material was bad, they had to then teach that Jesus wasn't a real man.
-They said He was some kind of pseudo man.
-He looked like a man but He wasn't real flesh and bones.
-This kind of false teaching is ringing in John's ears as he is writing this epistle.
+They said He was some kind of pseudo man, as though He looked like a man, but He wasn't real flesh and bones.
+This kind of false teaching was ringing in John's ears as he wrote this epistle.

-To start this letter John goes back to the beginning.
+To start this letter, John went back to the beginning.
 That which was from the beginning is God.
 God is eternal.
 He always has been and always will be.
 God said from the burning bush, I AM That I AM.
-He is the self existent one.
+He is the self-existent one.
 John believed this and proclaimed it.
 He opened the book of John in much the same way.

 You can just feel and see this high view of God.
-God is eternal, the beginning of all the things.
-That is truth, that is an unchanging and untouchable truth.
+God is eternal, the beginning of all things, an unchanging and untouchable truth.
 He is the "I AM" that has always been.
-John said, Jesus is God and has been from the beginning.
+John said Jesus is God and has been from the beginning.
 He is real and walked this earth.
-He and others heard Him with their ears, they saw Him with his eyes.
-And not just that.
-This wasn't a distant glimpse or a passing glance, they looked upon Him.
-This is up close and personally inspecting Him.
+He and others heard Him with their ears.
+They saw Him with their eyes.
+And not just that, this wasn't a distant glimpse or a passing glance.
+They looked upon Him.
+This was an up close and personal inspection of Him.
 John said our hands have handled Him.

-Jesus was flesh and bones and John said he touched Him.
-He was presenting the man Jesus, no pseudo man made up by false teachers but a real man.
-He walked this earth.
-John is giving first hand testimony.
-He was the last man alive to be able to do so and he wanted it to be clear.
+Jesus was flesh and bones, and John said he touched Him.
+He was presenting the man Jesus, not a pseudo-man made up by false teachers but a real man who walked this earth.
+John is giving firsthand testimony.
+He was the last man alive to be able to do so, and he wanted it to be clear.

 John said this man is God.
 He is Jesus.
 He is the Word of life.
-When John said Jesus was the word he used the word Logos.
+When John said Jesus was the word, he used the word Logos.
 The Jews knew God as the Word.
 He was revealed to them perfectly through the Word.
 And the Greek philosophers knew the word Logos.
-It was the written word of a the Great Philosophers.
-This culture knew the word was powerful and able to reveal truth.
+It was the written word of the great philosophers.
+This culture knew the word was powerful and able to reveal the truth.
 When John declared Jesus the Logos, or the word, he revealed to these people the identity and source of something they held dear.
 Jesus is the word, the messiah, He is God.

-John declared Jesus as the source of all Truth, the God of all God's, the philosophy that tops all philosophy.
+John declared Jesus as the source of all Truth, the God of all Gods, the philosophy that tops all philosophy.
 The word which is greater than any word.
-A hard hearted Jew would yell 'blasphemy' and close minded Gentile would mumble 'religious fanatic!'
-John didn't engage in petty arguments.
+A hard-hearted Jew would yell “blasphemy,” and a close-minded gentile would mumble, “Religious fanatic!”
+John didn’t engage in petty arguments.
 He simply gave testimony.
 It is what it is: That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, concerning the Word of life—

 1 John 1:2